sammigachuhi/my_django/docs/11-django-admin-changes.md

 ## Modify the `admin.py`

-In our first instance of creating models, we simply used `pass` keyword to capture all fields defined by our `QuestionnaireAdmin` class.
+In our first instance of creating models, we simply used the `pass` keyword to capture all fields defined by our `QuestionnaireAdmin` class.

 ```
 class QuestionnaireAdmin(admin.ModelAdmin):